Azure/iotedge-lorawan-starterkit/docs/user-guide/pkt-fwd-to-station.md

 ### Pre-built docker module migration

-In case you are using the pre-built [Packet Forwarder module](https://github.com/Azure/iotedge-lorawan-starterkit/blob/116e353bd61133acde13dd9ed6f96ca7156544d1/LoRaEngine/modules/LoRaWanPktFwdModule/start_pktfwd.sh), have a look at the following table for migrating the environment variables to the new [Basic Station module configuration][module-configuration] ones:
+In case you were using the pre-built [Packet Forwarder module](https://github.com/Azure/iotedge-lorawan-starterkit/blob/116e353bd61133acde13dd9ed6f96ca7156544d1/LoRaEngine/modules/LoRaWanPktFwdModule/start_pktfwd.sh), have a look at the following table for migrating the environment variables to the new [Basic Station module configuration][module-configuration] ones:

 | Packet Forwarder variable name | Basics Station variable name | Comment |
 | -----------------------------  | ---------------------------- | |